jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I was an insurance claims adjuster for seven years, the person with the checkbook you talk to after horrible events like car accidents and house fires.
 Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters themselves.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.

-It's quite surreal to speak with people who had a tragic car crash on the same roads your boss is demanding you drive.
+It's quite surreal to speak with people who had a tragic car crash on the exact same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when the streets have three feet of snow.

 This speaks to our society's fundamental problem.
 Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in good times.

 It's our own fault.

-We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same people that were giving us unhappy lives as customers and workers.
+We gave the levers of power in our schools, hospitals, companies, and bureaucracies, to the same people that were giving us unhappy lives as customers and workers.
 That's why our society is shutting down during this coronavirus pandemic.

 Should we really have expected better?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JitteryBrokenFlickertailsquirrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound._ [Credit Office Space](https://en.wikipedia.org/wiki/Office_Space)
+_Please enable the sound.
+Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)_

 ## Unhappy is a Sign of an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats, managers and, consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile because of our "eight different bosses" culture.
+Our society is fragile against disasters because of our "eight different bosses" culture.
 They've controlled our manufacturing, hospitals, insurance companies, and many other industries for generations.

-As a result, when using our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
+As a result, when using our education system, making a claim, signing a mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And holding a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.

 Why would they?
-To keep their prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.
+To keep their positions and prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.

-And crucially, holding onto this power of us isn't actually their fault.
+And crucially, holding onto this power isn't actually their fault.
 We'll see later in this book, the massive management of today's world is a holdover from the Industrial Age.
-We've only just started the Internet Age.
-Humanity simply hasn't evolved a new work culture yet.

-We're all simply waiting to evolve.
+We're all simply waiting to evolve a new work culture.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while an new disease searches the globe for human hosts.
+But, we're watching CNN, checking mailboxes for unemployment checks, and wondering how we'll earn a living while an killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.